 Pour Over vs Drip Coffee Maker: Which is Right for You?

+So how do you choose to buy pour-over vs drip coffee maker?
 Coffee is a personal preference when it comes to taste and brewing method, so the answer isn’t as cut and dry as which approach is better.
 You’ll have to decide which suits you the best.

 If you want ultimate control over every portion of the brewing process and quality of the taste, then pour-over is best for you, as long as you don’t mind having to learn the process and focus when brewing.
 If you want larger batches of coffee and ease of use, a drip machine will be better for you, provided you don’t mind lower quality coffee and the need for some ongoing maintenance.